Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

       alt = "Critical_Value"
       style="width:200"/>

-By the central limit theorem, we know the sample means tend to a normal distribution.
+By the central limit, we know the sample means tend to a normal distribution.

-Considering α/2 as the area of each extreme point, there is a α possibility for sample mean to be in one of these ends.
+Considering α/2 as the area of each extreme point, there is an α possibility for the sample mean to be in one of these ends.

-By the complement rule, there is a probability that sample mean is in the un-shaded region.
+By the complement rule, there is a probability that the sample mean is in the un-shaded region.

 ## STATISTICAL ANALYSIS WITH R
-Statistic is one of the pillars that support a Data Science Project.
+The statistic is one of the pillars that support a Data Science Project.

-In this project we will learn more about probabilistic samples, central limit theorem, confidence interval and hypothesis test.
-All these topics belongs to inferential statistics.
+In this project, we will learn more about probabilistic samples, central limit theorem, confidence interval, and hypothesis test.
+All these topics belong to inferential statistics.

-Basically, we collect some data samples, and based on the analysis of each sample we make inferences about the main population.
-This, by the way, is what we do with Machine learning, rarely we will work with all the population data, usually we would use its samples and from there make some inferences and predictions.
+We collect some data samples where based on the analysis, some inferences are made about the main population.
+It is what we do with Machine learning, where we will rarely work with all the population data.
+Usually, we would use its samples and then make some inferences.

-For this project, we will use the dataset **nycflights13**.
-It provides an Airline on-time data for all flights departing New York City in 2013, it also includes some useful "metadata" on airlines, airports, weather and planes.
-In this case, we are more interested in the **flights** data from the **nycflights13 package**.
+For this project, we will use the dataset nycflights13.
+It provides an Airline on-time data for all flights departing New York City in 2013, and it also includes some useful "metadata" on airlines, airports, weather, and planes.
+In this case, we are more interested in the flight data from the nycflights13 package.

 ### Probabilistic Sample